DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ---|:---:|---
 name | `string` | **REQUIRED**.
 The name of the store.
 255 characters max. url | `string` | **REQUIRED**.
 An url to access your store or developer informations.
 This is not necessarily the endpoint URL.
 255 characters max. version | `string` | **REQUIRED**.
-This string must be the [semantic version number](https://semver.org/spec/v2.0.0.html) of the [OwlPlug StoreSpecification](#versions) that the document uses.
+This string must be the [semantic version number](https://semver.org/spec/v2.0.0.html) of the [OwlPlug Store Specification](#versions) that the document uses.
 255 characters max. products | `array` | **REQUIRED**.
 An array of [Product](#Product).
 Can be empty.

 ### Product

-A Product is basically an abstract name for a Plugin.
+A Product is basically an abstract concept for a Plugin.
 OwlPlug only supports Steinberg VST plugins.

 Field Name | Type | Description
 ---|:---:|---
 name | `string` | **REQUIRED**.
 The name of the product/plugin.
 255 characters max.
 creator | `string` | **REQUIRED**.
 Product creator / manufacturer name.
 255 characters max.
 type | `string` | **REQUIRED**.
 Must be `instrument` for VSTi or `effect` for VST/VSTfx or `unknown`.
-255 characters max. stage | `string` | Can be `beta` for early releases or `demo` for uncomplete releases.
+255 characters max. stage | `string` | Can be `beta` for an early release, `demo` for a limited release or `release` for stable build.
 255 characters max. pageUrl | `string` | **REQUIRED**.
 The plugin page url.
 255 characters max. screenshotUrl | `string` | **REQUIRED**.
 Plugin screenshot url.
 Must be a png file.
 255 characters max. description | `string` | **REQUIRED**.
 A short plugin description.
 1000 characters max.